-OVERVIEW: Senate Bill 145 would repeal the current laws regulating community care retirement communities and create the "Continuing Care Retirement Communities Act."
+OVERVIEW: The PCS to Senate Bill 145 would repeal the current laws regulating community care retirement communities and create the "Continuing Care Retirement Communities Act."

 [As introduced, this bill was identical to H170, as introduced by Reps.
 Setzer, Humphrey, which is currently in House Insurance.]